Forum-App-web-module/Forum-App/README.md

    `.venv\Scripts\activate.ps1`

 3. **Install the required dependencies:**
    `pip install -r requirements.txt`
-   *If adiitional dependecy is installed use the bellow command to update the file*
+   *If additional dependecy is installed use the bellow command to update the file*
    *pip freeze > requirements.txt*

 4. **Set up your environment variables:**
     Copy the environment file:
    `cp key_example.env .env`
     Fill in the required values (e.g., database credentials, secret keys)

 5. **Run the application**: